A Word About Cults

 - deterioration of critical independent thought/loss of autonomy and ability to make decisions for oneself

 - If you are approached, be polite but firm.
 You have the right to say “no” and to refuse all invitations and overtures.

-- If a person or group persists in inviting you to join them after you have clearly and firmly declined previous invitations, report your concerns to appropriate college officials like the Dean of Students Office, the Campus Security Office, and the Chaplain’s Office.
+- If a person or group persists in inviting you to join them after you have clearly and firmly declined previous invitations, report your concerns to appropriate college officials like Student Affairs, the Campus Security Office, and the Chaplain’s Office.

 - Do not try to debate with cult members or recruits.
 It’s never productive, since they have decided in advance that anyone outside their group is wrong, sinful, or an enemy.

 - Exercise good judgment and be careful with groups which are suspiciously vague about their affiliation and purposes.
 Remember that it is characteristic of destructive cults to use “front” names for their organizations, publications, and group residences, so their identities are not always immediately apparent.